gatsbyjs/gatsby/docs/docs/how-to/images-and-media/using-gatsby-plugin-image.md

 ### Dynamic images

 If you need to have dynamic images (such as if they are coming from a CMS), you can load them via GraphQL and display them using the `GatsbyImage` component.
 Many CMSs support `gatsby-plugin-image` without needing to download and process images locally.
 For these, you should see the individual plugin documentation for details on query syntax.
-See the [CMS images](#using-images-from-a-cms-or-cdn) section for a list of supported CMSs and how to use [gatsby-transformer-sharp](/plugins/gatsby-transformer-sharp/) to query for these images.
+See the [CMS images](#using-images-from-a-cms-or-cdn) section for a list of supported CMSs.
 For other data sources, images are downloaded and processed locally at build time.
-If you are creating your own data source (for example using gatsby-node.js to add the contents of a JSON file into GraphQL), adding the URL or local path of the image relative to the json file as a node (eg {"image" : "./images/my-image.jpg"}) and they will be created automatically.
+This includes local data sources where e.g. a JSON file references an image by relative path.
+This section shows how to use [gatsby-transformer-sharp](/plugins/gatsby-transformer-sharp/) to query for these images.

 1. **Add the image to your page query.**